Sodankylä Geophysical Observatory

-Ionospheric Tomography Chain has been in operation since November 2002.
-The five receivers of SGO have been in Kilpisjärvi (Feb 2004-2013) and Kokkola (Finland) 2002-, Luleå 2002-2014 and Kiruna (Sweden), 2002-.
-Tromsø (Norway) 2002-2004 moved to Kilpisjärvi in 2004.
-During the year 2017 old receivers are replaced by RFsTomo1 receivers and partly relocated.
-Campaign base ionospheric tomography measurements combined with the Finnish EISCAT Campaigns have been done since 1995.
+SGO Ionospheric Tomography Chain has been in operation since November 2002.
+Until 2017 the five INVERS built receivers of SGO operated in Kilpisjärvi Feb 2004-2013(originally at Tröso (2002- Feb 2004), Kokkola (Finland) 2002-2015, Luleå 2002-2014 and Kiruna (Sweden), 2002-2017.
+During the year 2017 old SGO receivers were replaced by RFsTomo1 receivers and partly relocated.
+Campaign based ionospheric tomography measurements combined with the Finnish EISCAT Campaigns have been done before start of regular operation 2002.

-During past years FMI has built up TomoScand receiver network.
-SGO receivers are upgraded in RLab project funded by European Union's European Regional Development Fund.
-First of the ten new receiver produced by (RLab project / RF-Shamaanit Oy) was installed to Kiruna in 1 June 2017 and alltogether 9 receivers were in operation in autumn 2017.
+FMI has built up TomoScand receiver network based on USRP radios.
+SGO receivers were upgraded in RLab project funded by European Union's European Regional Development Fund.
+First of the ten new receivers produced by (RLab project / RF-Shamaanit Oy) was installed to Kiruna in 1 June 2017 and alltogether 9 receivers were in operation in autumn 2017.
 More about new receivers, see our poster in 14th European SpaceWeather Week: New Space Weather Instrumentation in Support of EISCAT_3D Since late 2017 two receiver networks (SGO an FMI) form joint FMI-SGO TomoScand network.

 PI of Joint FMI-SGO TomoScand network: Johannes Norberg, FMI